juju/mgo/README.md

 This fork has had serveral PR's merged from the original mgo repo that are currently awaiting review.

-Futher PR's are welcome, but please maintain backwards compatibility.
+Futher PR's (with tests) are welcome, but please maintain backwards compatibility.